farosaves/faro/notes/Wording.md

 When reading online you come across stuff you want to be able to go back to later.
 You go to a website find something interesting, highlight one sentence then you just save it.
 It goes to a dashboard, most recent goes first, so it doesn't get buried like bookmarks do tend.. to.
-You attend to it, whenever you're ready, pin, archive, tag, double-click takes you back I don't mean to brag, but it's cool as fuck, did I mention text search it's an excellent, way to find a save, saving you time, it's what programs do when done fine sure it works offline, you don't need to sign up, at least to try it out, why not get back up in the cloud
+You attend to it, whenever you're ready, there're a few ways to help you remembering

-.... .... the presentation
+pin, archive, tag, double-click takes you back,I don't mean to brag, but it's cool as fuck (tu chyba nic nie zrymuje z excellent, to moze wyjebie) did I mention text search it's an excellent way to find a save, saving your time, sure it works offline, you don't need to sign up, at least to try it out, then you get back, up in the cloud

-faros chrome webstore should now be your next station
+(tutaj jesli dorzuce 2wers to zrobie pelen loop zeby  bylo bardziej tiktokable) that's all I got in store for the presentation, faros chrome webstore should now be your next station

 offline? check out without signing up, chrome extension (the app built by the one man team of me)